yusinto/gatsby.yusinto.github.io/src/pages/react-site-nav/index.markdown

 ### Step 2: Adding SiteNav and ContentGroup

-Good stuff.
 Now we are going to add two components to App.js: SiteNav and ContentGroup.

 ```js{4,12-25}
 import React from 'react';